Landsberg Prison: United States Army

 During the occupation of Germany by the Allies after World War II, the US Army designated the prison as War Criminal Prison No. 1 to hold convicted Nazi war criminals.
 It was run and guarded by personnel from the United States Army's Military Police (MPs).

 The first condemned prisoners arrived at Landsberg prison in December 1945.
 These war criminals had been sentenced to death for crimes against humanity at the Dachau Trials which had begun a month earlier.

 Between 1945 and 1946, the prison housed a total of 110 prisoners convicted at the subsequent Nuremberg trials, a further 1416 war criminals from the Dachau trials and 21 prisoners convicted in the Shanghai trials.
 (These were military tribunals conducted by the American forces in Japan between August 1946 and January 1947 to prosecute 23 German officials who had continued to assist the Japanese military in Shanghai after the surrender of Nazi Germany.)

-In five and half years, Landsberg Prison was the place of execution of 252 condemned war criminals, all of them by hanging.
+In five-and-a-half years, Landsberg Prison was the place of execution of 252 condemned war criminals, all of them by hanging.
 Executions were carried out expeditiously.
 In May 1946, 28 former SS guards from Dachau were hanged within a four-day period.
 Bodies that were not claimed were buried in unmarked graves in the cemetery next to the Spöttingen chapel.

 The prison was also used for the executions of common criminals.
 Thirty-three common criminals, including one U.S. soldier who had been court-martialed for murdering a civilian, were executed between 1947 and 1949, 29 of them by firing squad.